 Thus, this alternative provision would eliminate any disputes about whether the relevant services are within the definition of "fees for technical services" in Article 12A, paragraph 3 because it applies to all fees for services except those payments excluded by paragraphs 3 (a) to (c).
 Under this alternative provision, a Contracting State would not be entitled to tax fees for services paid to service providers resident in the other Contracting State that are not closely related to the payer for services performed outside the first State.
 In contrast, under Article 12A, fees for technical services paid to non-closely related service providers resident in the other Contracting State the first State would be taxable by the first State.
 However, under the alternative provision, a Contracting State would be entitled to tax fees for services provided outside the first State would be taxable by the first State.
 However, under the alternative provision, a Contracting State would be entitled to tax fees for services provided outside that State if the services are provided by persons closely related to the payer.
 In many cases, such closely-related party services present the most serious risk of eroding a country's tax base.
 In 2021, the Committee of Experts agreed to the inclusion of Article 12B in the UN Model to address the taxation of income from automated digital services.
-Countries that seek to include both the alternative provision and Article 12B in their treaties should consider whether any modifications to the provisions are necessary in order to avoid overlaps in coverage.
+Because there would be significant overlap between the alternative provision described in this paragraph and Article 12B, countries should consider carefully whether to include both in their treaties and, if so, whether any modifications to the provisions are necessary in order to avoid overlaps in coverage, particularly if the limitations on source State taxation are different under Articles 12A and 12B.